pi-apps/pi-platform-docs/README.md

 We welcome contributions to this repository.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your changes.
-3. Make your changes and commit them with clear and concise messages.
+3. Make your changes and commit them with clear and concise commit messages.
 4. Push your changes to your forked repository.
-5. Create a pull request to the main repository.
+5. Create a pull request to the main repository, explaining your changes and why they should be merged.

-Please ensure that your code follows the existing style and conventions, and that you have tested your changes thoroughly before submitting a pull request.
+Please ensure that your contributions adhere to the coding standards and guidelines of the project.
+If you have any questions or need further assistance, feel free to open an issue or contact the maintainers.